SergNJ/VBAExcelUtils/README.md

 # VBAExcelUtils
-A few operation with MS Excel files
+A few operations with MS Excel files